Post Banner Image

 Credit: nantonov/ iStock via Getty Images

-The second-largest city in the Netherlands, Rotterdam is an important maritime port set along the Scheur river, close to the North Sea.
-About 85% of the city is located up to 23 feet below sea level.
-Despite this, Rotterdam is regarded as one of the safest delta cities on the planet.
+The second-largest city in the Netherlands and of the world’s biggest cities below sea level, Rotterdam is an important maritime port set along the Scheur river, close to the North Sea.
+About 85% of the city has land below sea level.
+Despite being one of the lowest cities in the world, Rotterdam is regarded as one of the safest delta cities on the planet.
 This is mainly thanks to creative engineering and architectural projects.

 The Maeslantkering is a storm surge barrier built on the river that shuts automatically when floods and tidal surges threaten the city.
 It’s controlled by a centralized computer system and can withstand a water increase of 16 feet.
 Rotterdam is also home to other water-based infrastructure projects such as a floating solar park and Nassauhaven, a collection of sustainable homes that move with the tide.